Search results

 Advice programme

-This indicator covers the contractor establishing and maintaining a register of patients with atrial fibrillation, including patients with ‘AF resolved’.
+This indicator covers the percentage of patients with any or any combination of the following conditions: CHD, PAD, stroke or TIA, hypertension, diabetes, COPD, CKD or asthma, whose notes record smoking status in the preceding 12 months.
 It measures outcomes that reflect the quality of care or processes linked by evidence to improved outcomes.
-This indicator was previously published as NM164
+This indicator was previously published as NM126

 This guideline covers the assessment for and management of blood transfusions in adults, young people and children over 1 year old.
 It covers the general principles of blood transfusion, but does not make recommendations relating to specific conditions.